jim-steerforth/cli-linux/pages/08.optimisation/04.performance-scripts/docs.md

 To run the Performance Tuning Scripts start with a clean install of a LAMP stack.
 The XS test will run on 1 CPU and 1 GB of RAM with a 1 GB swap file but you will need more grunt for a S or M test.
 I used the DigitalOCcean marketplace to load a fresh LAMP.
 Don't install Moodle.</p>
-<p> I haven't worried too much about security here as this is a Droplet I am setting up and deleting within days.</p>

 First a sudo user.<br>
 <tt>